Manoj632004/Banana_plant_decease_detection/README.md

   - ResNet
 Each has to be run seperately with the 'train model' code block

-Use 'pip install -r requirements.txt'
+Use 'pip install -r requirements.txt' to install repective requirements